One person's dream, built by a community.

 The governments of Canada, Manitoba and Winnipeg join with The Forks Renewal Corporation, the Friends of the Canadian Museum for Human Rights, and individual donors to begin the $351-million project.

 On March 13, 2008, the Government of Canada passes Bill C-42 into law.
-The bill changes the Museums Act to include the first new national museum in more than 40 years.
+The bill changes the Museums Act to include the first new national museum in more than 40 years, and the first ever to be built outside of the national capital region.

 Before the Museum construction begins at The Forks, archeologists, in consultation with respected Elders, conduct an extensive dig and recover more than 400,000 artifacts in the ancestral lands.